Samuel Davies (clergyman)

 Samuel Davies (November 3, 1723 – February 4, 1761) was an evangelist and Presbyterian minister.
 Davies ministered in Hanover County from 1748 to 1759, followed by a term as the fourth President of Princeton University, then known as the College of New Jersey, from 1759 to 1761.
 Davies was one of the first non-Anglican preachers in Virginia, and one of earliest missionaries to slaves in the Thirteen Colonies.
 He was a strong advocate for religious freedom, and helped to institute significant religious reforms in the colony.
 Davies was also a prolific writer, authoring several hymns and publishing a book of poetry.
+He advocated for providing religious education to slaves.

 Early life

 Davies was born in New Castle County, Delaware, to David Davies and Martha Thomas Davies, Baptists of Welsh descent.
 Davies's mother eventually became a follower of Presbyterian doctrine, which led to his earliest exposure to Calvinist theology.
 A child of deeply religious parents, his mother named him after the prophet Samuel.
 The Davies family could not afford to send their son to college, so they instead sent him to receive his early education under the tutelage of Rev. Samuel Blair at the academy he conducted in Faggs Manor, Pennsylvania.
 Blair's son, also named Samuel, was a member of Princeton's graduating class of 1760, the final class over which Davies presided as school president.
 The younger Blair later became the second chaplain of the United States House of Representatives.